-In addition to larger pharmaceutical or biopharmaceutical companies that may develop different competing technologies or technologies within the transplant field, we will be competing with a number of smaller biotechnology companies that are focused on transplant technologies, which may include among others Gamida Cell Ltd., and ExCellThera Inc. We are aware that collaborations between smaller companies and larger established companies may compete with our programs.
+In addition to larger pharmaceutical or biopharmaceutical companies that may develop different competing technologies or technologies, we will be competing with a number of smaller biotechnology companies, which may include among others BioLineRx Ltd. and Jasper Therapeutics, Inc. We are aware that collaborations between smaller companies and larger established companies may compete with our programs.
 For example, any programs and technologies that develop as a result of Novartis' collaboration with Intellia Therapeutics, Inc., which includes efforts relating to expansion of HSCs that have been modified using CRISPR/Cas9 technology to express therapeutic proteins and delivered to patients for the treatment or potential treatment of blood disorders or primary immune deficiencies, would likely compete directly with our E478 program.